September 19-21, 2014

 Royal Flemish Theater (KVS), Brussels

-Jonas Staal (artistic concept); Younes Bouadi (producer); Renée In der Maur (programmer and project coordinator); Paul Kuipers (architect); Remco van Bladel (graphic designer); Imara Limon (communication manager); Urok Shirhan (program editor); Rob Schröder and Gabriëlle Provaas (film makers); Ernie Buts (photographer); Suzie Hermán, Henry Procter, Ferdi Speelman (project assistants).
+Jonas Staal (artist); Younes Bouadi (producer); Renée In der Maur (programmer and project coordinator); Paul Kuipers (architect); Remco van Bladel (graphic designer); Imara Limon (communication manager); Urok Shirhan (program editor); Rob Schröder and Gabriëlle Provaas (film makers); Ernie Buts (photographer); Suzie Hermán, Henry Procter, and Ferdi Speelman (project assistants)

-Royal Flemish Theater (KVS), Brussels (BE); Unrepresented Nations and Peoples Organization (UNPO), Brussels (BE); BAK, base for contemporary art, Utrecht (NL)
+Royal Flemish Theater (KVS), Brussels (BE), Unrepresented Nations and Peoples Organization (UNPO), Brussels (BE), BAK, basis voor actuele kunst, Utrecht (NL)